alex-kazos/alex-kazos/README.md

 - 👋 Hi, I’m @Alexkazos
-- 👀 I’m interested Data Science and Ai.
+- 👀 I’m interested Data Science and ML.
 - 🌱 I’m currently learning mainly python but also R and.
 I know the basics in SQL
 - 📫 How to reach me ...